 Now, it’s really just time to sit back and enjoy the fruits of your labour as a grower.
 Your little girls are almost full-grown ladies.
 This is when the light schedule for an indoor system changes, giving the plants more darkness.
 It will not actually start growing colas until that decrease in light has taken place.

 Note that if you are using autoflowering seeds, the change of light schedule doesn’t really apply.
-This encourages the growth of flowers, and this is when a marijuana plant will start to produce all the beautiful parts that we love to use.
+This encourages the growth of flowers, and this is when a cannabis plant will start to produce all the beautiful parts that we love to use.

 For regular seeds, the reduction in light will trigger a growth you didn’t see before, of huge luscious buds and flowers.
 The trichomes will begin to appear on the buds and the delicious smell of THC will start to fill up your grow room.
-Potassium and phosphorus are the most important nutrients at this stage of a marijuana’s life cycle, as these assist flowering.
+Potassium and phosphorus are the most important nutrients at this stage of a cannabis life cycle, as these assist flowering.

 If you never enter the flowering stage, the plant will just continue to grow into sticks and leaves and will never produce parts containing the highest amounts of THC.
 Hence why indoor growers force flowering after the plants reach a certain height or width by changing the lighting schedule and having longer dark hours.